quarterblue/quarterblue/README.md

 ### hello there, i'm Thomas 👋

-i'm interested in distributed systems, machine learning infrastructure, and real-time data systems. my preferred languages are Go, Python and JS. i'm actively looking for open source projects to contribute to!
+i'm interested in distributed systems, machine learning infrastructure, and real-time data systems. my preferred languages are Go, Python and JS (also learning rust!). i'm actively looking for open source Go projects to contribute to!

  you can contact me here:
  - [keybase.io/tkmin](https://keybase.io/tkmin)